happyjeffery88/AFBlegal/PrivacyPolicy.md

 ## Third-Party Services
 Asian Farming Bank may integrate with third-party services (e.g., Discord).
 These services have their own privacy policies, and we encourage users to review them.
 We are not responsible for how third-party services handle user data.

+## Staff Team Information

+In addition to the user data outlined above, **Asian Farming Bank** may collect limited personal information from members of its staff team for operational purposes.
+This includes but is not limited to:
+  - Full name
+  - Phone number
+  - Email address
+  - Other details necessary for administrative and team communication.

+How We Handle Staff Information
+  - **Restricted Access**: Only the owner and authorized developers have access to this information.
+  - **Secure Storage**: Personal details are stored securely and are not shared with third parties without explicit consent, except as required by law.
+  - **Confidentiality**: We ensure all personal information is handled with the highest level of care and protection.

+Purpose of Collection
+This information is collected and used exclusively for:
+- Team coordination and communication.
+- Verifying staff roles and responsibilities.
+- Emergency contact or urgent notifications.

+Data Retention for Staff
+Staff information is retained only for the duration of the individual's involvement with the team.
+Upon departure or resignation, personal details will be securely deleted unless retention is required by law or for specific operational purposes (e.g., audit logs).

 ## Changes to This Policy
 We may update this Privacy Policy periodically to reflect changes in the Bot or legal requirements.
 Updates will be communicated through Discord announcements and in-bot alerts.
 Continued use of the Bot after updates constitutes your acceptance of the revised policy.